15 High-Paying Careers That Only Require an Associate Degree

-They design and create websites just like the one you’re browsing right now (and please, stay for a while).
-While you can learn to code on the cheap, picking a community college for your associate degree can provide you with internships and help with building a portfolio.
+Web developers design and create websites just like the one you’re browsing right now (and please, stay for a while).
+While you can learn to code on the cheap, picking a community college for your associate’s degree can provide you with internships and help with building a portfolio.

 Because there are so many resources out there to learn the basics of web development on your own, you might want to take a few classes to see what you think before committing to a two-year degree.

 Where the jobs are: California, New York, Texas, Florida, Illinois

 6. Physical Therapist Assistant

 Median pay: $61,180 (BLS)

 Similar to No. 3 on the list, physical therapist assistants are support staff helping people get their groove back.

 This job involves ensuring patient safety while implementing physical therapy treatments and collecting data on patient progress.

 The Commission on Accreditation in Physical Therapy Education has approved 378 schools in the U.S.

 Where the jobs are: Texas, Ohio, Florida, California, Illinois

 7. Cardiovascular Technologist or Technician